theaulait/final/src/strq/README.md

 In this problem, you will implement a "string queue".
-This data structure behaves as a queue of individual characters, except that enqueueing and dequeing are done with strings (which are effectively sequences of characters) rather than individual characters.
+This data structure behaves as a queue of individual characters, except that enqueueing and dequeueing are done with strings (which are effectively sequences of characters) rather than individual characters.

 For example,